NET-Training-6/.NET-Trainng-Bishnu/README.md

     1. Count number of words and
     1. Count number of characters
     1. Count frequencies each characters: aplhabets, numbers and special characters, exclude space, tab and new line.

+1. Create list of at least 10 numbers and print in console only the numbers multiple of 3 an 5.
+1. Create list of date of births of 8 people.
+Print those dobs in console oldest first.